Day Trip or Stay Overnight?

 The easiest and fastest way to get on the water is to take a quick half-hour paddle around the city’s peninsula, starting and finishing at opposite sides of the isthmus.
 You could even do it twice if you fancied it!
 It costs 400 CZK for 1 or 2 people in either a canoe or a raft.

-There are many different companies offering you the chance to get on the river, with Půjčovna Lodí Maleček Boat Rental probably being the best, as they have longer opening hours.
+Many different companies are offering you the chance to get on the river, with Půjčovna Lodí Maleček Boat Rental probably being the best, as they have longer opening hours.
 Another good choice would be Vltava Sport Service, which also rents mountain bikes should you wish to cycle back to town.